Hard X-ray view of two $\gamma$-ray detected low-luminosity active galactic nuclei: NGC 315 and NGC 4261

-\item The X-ray spectrum of NGC 4261 is well described by a Comptonization model with either a slab or spherical geometry compared to the bremsstrahlung model.
-The plasma temperature is estimated to be in the ranges of 10--250 keV for the slab geometry and 20--500 keV for the spherical geometry at a 3$\sigma$ confidence level, corresponding to optical depths in the ranges of 0.05--3.0 and 0.08--4.0, respectively.
+\item The X-ray spectrum of NGC 4261 is described better by a Comptonization model with either a slab or spherical geometry than by the bremsstrahlung model.
+The plasma temperature is estimated to be in the range 10--250 keV for the slab geometry and 20--500 keV for the spherical geometry at a 3$\sigma$ confidence level, corresponding to optical depths in the ranges 0.05--3.0 and 0.08--4.0, respectively.

-\item The reflection fraction of NGC 4261 is derived as $R = 0.18^{+0.15}_{-0.14}$, while that of NGC 315 is measured to be $R=0.61^{+0.18}_{-0.17}$, which is notably higher than the values observed in other LLAGNs.
+\item The reflection fractions ($R$) of NGC 4261 and NGC 315 we derive are $0.18^{+0.15}_{-0.14}$ and $0.61^{+0.18}_{-0.17}$, respectively.
 Neither NGC 4261 nor NGC 315 exhibits prominent reflection bumps.

 \end{itemize}